Cheapest and most popular RF transceiver than ever

 Now you have two MCUs with different code.
 Connect to them using two terminal instances and try to write something on transmitter terminal.

 The attached demo has been tested under ChibiOS 17.6.x.
-Note that you can find more recent version of this project int the Download Page.
-Note also that starting from the version 20 all the demos from PLAY Embedded will be distributed together with ChibiStudio.
+Note that you can find a more recent version of this project int the Download Page.
+Note also that starting from version 20 all the demos from PLAY Embedded will be distributed together with ChibiStudio.

 - Cheapest and most popular RF transceiver than ever